ansys/pyfluent/doc/source/api/solver/fielddata.rst

 .. note::
    In Fluent, a surface name can be associated with multiple surface IDs.
-   Thus, a response contain a surface ID as a key of the returned dictionary.
+   Thus, a response contains a surface ID as a key of the returned dictionary.

 Making multiple requests in a single transaction